 Reenactments at the Old Fort

-The Old Fort grounds are open to the public anytime (when an event is not taking place), with someone being staffed at the facility Wednesday to Saturday from 10:00 AM to 5:00 PM, June to August. in the summer from noon to dark.
+The Old Fort grounds are open to the public anytime (when an event is not taking place), with someone being staffed at the facility Wednesday to Saturday from 10:00 AM to 5:00 PM, June to August.
+The Old Fort is open on Sundays from 12:00 PM to 4:00 PM.

 On special occasions the Fort is alive with activity as they host events that re-enact various wars that took place here in Fort Wayne.